raymondkiu/Maternal-foetal-microbiota-paper/README.md

 # Maternal-foetal-microbiota-paper
-Scripts for differential gene expression analysis
+Scripts for differential gene expression analysis - Kallisto and Sleuth